devSchacht/essential-image-optimization/app/partials/book.md

 [WebP](https://developers.google.com/speed/webp/) is a recent image format from Google aiming to offer lower file-sizes for lossless and lossy compression at an acceptable visual quality.
 It includes support for alpha-channel transparency and animation.

-In the last year, WebP gained a few percent compression-wise in lossy and lossless  modes and speed-wise the algorithm got twice as fast with a 10% improvement in decompression.
+In the last year, WebP gained a few percent over compression-wise in lossy and lossless  modes and speed-wise the algorithm got twice as fast with a 10% improvement in decompression.
 WebP is not a tool for all purposes, but it has some standing and a growing user base in the image compression community.
 Let's examine why.

 <figure>
 <picture>